 Love Powdered Sugar Donuts but don’t love the “junk food factor?”
-Make Whole Wheat Powdered Sugar Donuts (Baked, not Fried) for yourself, and ease the guilt a little.
+Make Baked Powdered Sugar Donuts for yourself, and ease the guilt a little.
+The recipe also incorporates white whole wheat flour to make you feel even more virtuous.

 I used to buy them out of a vending machine–packages of 6 mini powdered sugar donuts with so much sweet powder they could induce a coughing attack just by biting into them.
 Like sucking a sugar cloud into your lungs.